-Tate-shutō uchi is a bent-wrist version of the "karate chop", which is best suited for attacking the side of the neck, or the floating ribs.
+Tate-shutō uchi (literally: "vertical hand-blade strike") is a bent-wrist version of the "karate chop", which is best suited for attacking the side of the neck, or the floating ribs.
 Tate-shutō starts out as a straight technique, exactly like a hassō-shutō.
 When the arm is halfway extended, pull the elbow in towards the centerline, and turn the hand palm-up.
-This will snap the wrist horizontally, for a powerful horizontal strike.
+This snaps the wrist horizontally, for a powerful horizontal strike.
 Remember to chamber the opposite side hand for reciprocal action.
-For best results, let the strike pass through your centerline -- don’t strike the opponent’s neck, strike through it.

 [videos of tate shutos, fast and slow from the front and from the side.]